Nighttime Monitoring for Epilepsy Families — Beyond the Camera

 Cameras require light (or infrared).
 They can't see through blankets.
 They produce endless footage that someone has to review.
 They fail when a child covers the lens — accidentally or on purpose.
 And for older children and adults, they feel deeply invasive.

-What Families Actually Need
+What Families Describe Needing

 Want updates on Komori?